 Somebody attacks you, even a police officer.
 You can argue that you're just simply trying to defend yourself.
 Therefore, you shouldn't be able to be charged with any particular crimes.
 Otherwise, that would be unreasonable and unlawful.

-So, if you find yourself being charged with a crime, you don't feel you did anything wrong.
-The best way to handle it is to get an attorney.
-Let the attorney evaluate all the facts and circumstances and make the best move to defend you moving forward with your criminal case.
+So, if you find yourself being charged with a crime, and you believe you did nothing wrong, the best course of action is to seek legal representation.
+An attorney can thoroughly evaluate all the facts and circumstances and devise the best strategy to defend you in your criminal case, providing you with the support and reassurance you need.

 Primary Factors in Excessive Force Cases